ece362-purdue/proton-labs/lab7-uart/README.md

 However, it seems that we don't have to do anything.
 If you type some characters, and then press "Enter", you see that the cursor does get moved to the beginning of the line (CR) and then moved down to the new line (LF).
 This is because the Serial Monitor is already handling this for us, and it does not send the CR and LF characters to the UART.
 It only sends the LF character.

 If you set breakpoints in `_read()` where the character has been received, and then debug, and press Enter into a serial monitor, you'll see the first character is 0x0D (CR).
-Continue execution, and you'll then see the LF arrive.  **To clarify - this is not behavior implemented by the RP2350, but rather by the Serial Monitor program in PlatformIO.**  If you try using a *proper* serial terminal, it'll send only an LF (on Linux - it still sends an CRLF on Windows).
+Continue execution, and you'll then see the LF arrive.  **To clarify - this is not behavior implemented by the RP2350, but rather by the Serial Monitor program in PlatformIO.**

+If you try using a *proper* serial terminal, it'll send only an LF (on Linux - it still sends an CRLF on Windows).
+For those cases, you might see the cursor move down but not left, in which case you need to implement the CR behavior yourself by printing a CR along with the LF (before or after doesn't matter).

 **There's nothing much to do for this step** other than to demonstrate to your TA that pressing Enter results in both a CR and LF being sent to the UART in the debugger.